-Indicator 1.3.3: Records of disputes and their mode of resolution (along with outcomes), are maintained.
+Indicator 1.3.3: Records of disputes and their mode of resolution (along with outcomes), to avoid further litigation are maintained.

-Indicator 1.3.4: Legal boundaries\ should be clearly demarcated and visible on the field by the land owner /users.
+Indicator 1.3.4: Legal boundaries should be clearly demarcated and visible on the field by the land owner /users.